 While CHKDSK commands can help you resolve a variety of disk-related problems, they have certain limitations.
 To begin with, you can only use CHKDSK on Windows.

-Also, the Check Disk tool on Windows 10 and 11 can take quite some time to complete, especially when it comes to larger disks or drives with numerous errors.
+Also, the Check Disk tool can take quite some time to complete, especially when it comes to larger disks or drives with numerous errors.
 While it is doing its job, your system’s performance might be affected, and you won’t be able to use the drive.

 Another concern is that CHKDSK may not be able to repair all disk-related errors.
 If your drive has developed severe physical damage or extensive corruption, other tools might be required.
 You may even require technical assistance in some cases.